mlibrary/design-system-old/decisions/0003-bye-lerna.md

 Adopt a build tool to manage just enough and improve our development and getting started contributing experience.

-Snowpack looks ahead to ESM standards so that the API we develop will be future-proofing.
-Snowpack is kind of like a fancy polyfill for development.
-This fits with our web approach.

 We offer a single published design system package: `@umich-lib/web` as follows:

 ```